What is Jesus’ core teaching on leadership?

 Whoever wants to become great [megas] among you must be your servant [diakonos], and whoever wants to be first must be slave [doulos] of all.

 Third, what does true leadership look like?
-Jesus not only tells us, he shows us.
+Jesus not only tells us, but he also shows us.

 Jesus is the ultimate example (10:45):